albertcmiller1/order_book/README.md

 * api with crow
 * validate inputs
 * broadcast to socket
-* how to fix floating points
-* tests
+* tests (all tests should be independent of one another)
 * logic to retract from queue
 * botoCpp to post transaction (updated price) to dynamodb